woocommerce/woocommerce/readme.txt

 * Feature - Schema markup selector for downloadables.
 * Feature - woocommerce_get_featured_product_ids function.
 * Feature - WOOCOMMERCE_DELIMITER to customise the pipes for attributes
+* Feature - Standardized, default credit card form for gateways to use if they support 'default_credit_card_form'.
 * Tweak - Added pagination to tax rate screens.
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default.
 * Tweak - Update CPT parameters for 'product_variation' and 'shop_coupon' to be no longer public.